-Answer: Clustering is a grouping of objects which belong to the same class.
+Answer: Clustering refers to the process of grouping objects that belong to the same class.
 It is a process of making a group of abstract objects in a different class with similar objects.

-- To deal with the large databases which need highly scalable clustering algorithms.
+- To deal with the large databases that need highly scalable clustering algorithms.

-- To deal with different kinds of attributes, including the algorithms that are capable of being applied to any kind of data, including binary data, categorical, and interval based numerical data.
+- To deal with different kinds of attributes, including the algorithms that are capable of being applied to any kind of data, including binary data and categorical and interval-based numerical data.

-- To discover different clusters with attribute shape which are capable of detecting clusters that are not bound by distance measures.
+- Clustering makes it possible to discover clusters with attribute shapes that are capable of detecting clusters that are not bound by distance measures.

 - To deal with noisy, missing, erroneous data that lead to sparse quality clusters.

-Answer: Kmeans clustering is a partitioning method in which the objects are classified as belonging to one of K-groups.
-As a result, the partition is made between different sets of K clusters, each object of data set belonging to one cluster.
+Answer: K-means clustering is a partitioning method in which the objects are classified as belonging to one of the K-groups.
+As a result, the partition is made between different sets of K clusters, with each object of the data set belonging to one cluster.

 Answer: Hierarchical clustering supports the hierarchical decomposition of the given set of data objects, which can be classified based on hierarchical decomposition.

-Answer: The two approaches to hierarchical clustering include,
+Answer: The two approaches to hierarchical clustering are:

 - Agglomerative approach